 And if don't, you're going to start today.

-See, when it comes to performance boosting supplements, you’d be hard-pressed better than creatine.
+See, when it comes to performance boosting supplements, you’d be hard-pressed to find anything better than creatine

 Aside from carbs, creatine is the most widely used performance-booster in the world.

 Creatine is a staple in every gym enthusiast's supplement stack for a few key reasons.